slenours/EnaDyNN/Skip_DGNet/README.md

 # Skip_DGNet

+The imports.py includes packages you need to train the model.

 The DGNet.py contains the baseline model for image classification task.

 The Skip_DGNet.py includes the dynamic model Skip_DGNet.
 We adjust the baseline model with a gating function to implement layer-skipping.
 The gating function is a feed-forward gate from the paper “SkipNet: Learning Dynamic Routing in Convolutional Networks” .